-- 1.10 This technical report provides details of the methods used in MENE and the levels of accuracy of the survey outputs, under the following section headings: - Section 2: Data collection covering the rationale for the survey approach, a description of the TNS-RI in-home omnibus, sampling approach, questionnaire and interviewer training. - Section 3: Data analysis covering data checking and coding, geocoding and the weighting and grossing of survey data. - Section 4: Levels of accuracy the results of an analysis of the Complex Standard Errors associated with the first year of MENE.
+- 1.12 This technical report provides details of the methods used for MENE and the levels of accuracy of the survey outputs.
+These appear under the following section headings: - Section 2: Data collection covering the rationale for the survey approach, a description of the TNS in-home omnibus, sampling, questionnaire and interviewer training. - Section 3: Data analysis covering data checking and coding, geocoding and the weighting and grossing of survey data. - Section 4: Levels of accuracy the results of an analysis of the Complex Standard Errors associated the MENE data.